 In the second half of the Middle Ages some lords started to issue fiat and scrip money.
 The fiat money had a value because they could be used to pay taxes.
 Apart from making money legal tender, taxes can give value to money issued by governments.
 The scrip money was valid for a limited period of time.
 After that period the the money had to be returned to the ruler who exchanged it for new money that also was valid for a limited period of time.
 During the exchange a tax was levied.
 The actual value of the scrip currency decreased slowly during the period it was valid and was the lowest just before the tax was due.

-An example of a scrip currency is the brakteaten [+].
+An example of a scrip currency is the brakteaten.
 The brakteaten was used in Europe between 1150 and 1350 and brought a lot of prosperity.
 Brakteaten coins were silver plaques called back by the local authorities from time to time and then reissued with a new image.
 During reissuing a tax was levied that amounted to a holding tax.
 At first the currency was only reissued when a new ruler came to power.
 Later on the silver plaques were called back on a regular basis.
 Rulers started to abuse the currency and holding taxes reached 6% per month.
-For the citizens this burden became to heavy so they started to prefer gold and silver as money.
+This burden became so heavy that the brakteaten currencies were shunned .

 Socialism and Communism

 During the Industrial Revolution the world's average per capita income increased but in the nineteenth century most people did not feel that they profited from those developments.
 Many independent artisans lost their job and income.
-There was resistance.
+There was resistance, such as the Luddites.
 The Luddites were a social movement of British textile artisans in the nineteenth century who protested, often by destroying mechanised looms, against the changes enforced by the Industrial Revolution, which were leaving them without work and destroying their way of life.

-Factory owners became rich but the workers remained poor.
+Factory owners became rich but workers remained poor.
 The social conditions of the nineteenth century gave rise to Marxism.
-According to Marxist theory workers were exploited because the value of their work was higher than the wages they received from the factory owners.
+According to Marxist theory, workers were exploited because the value of their work was higher than the wages they received from the factory owners.
 Marxists thought that the surplus value of the labour turned up as profit for the factory owners.
-They did not see that capital enhances the productivity of labour and needs to be rewarded for that.
-Marxist analysis lead to the conclusion that capitalism oppresses the proletariat, the inevitable result being a proletarian revolution.
+The Marxist analysis lead to the conclusion that capitalism oppresses the proletariat, the inevitable result being a proletarian revolution.

 Marxism has not been able create a society that suited the needs of workers better.
-Socialism takes away the incentive for working hard and taking risk.
-Consequently, less work gets done and the available resources are not used to fulfil the needs of people.
-The end result is often that most people remain poor.
+Socialism eliminates markets and takes away the incentive to adapt economic output to demand, which is the primary function of markets.
+The end result is often that most people remain poor, which another way of saying that there is no supply to meet demand.
 Over time the conditions of workers in the capitalist societies improved while those in communist countries lagged behind.
-Another problem arises with redistributing income as it increases the tax burden of the middle class.
+It turned out that planned economies without markets were a failure.

-The Marxist analysis still points at the fact that the accumulation of capital results in an unequal distribution of wealth.
-The game of Monopoly demonstrates that this process is destructive in the end.
-At some point a few people possess all the means of production while the impoverished masses have no money to buy the products.
-As demand collapses, factories close and capital is destroyed.
-Marxists call this the crisis of Capitalism [+].
-The core of Marxist analysis is still valid today as CIGA Shelly pointed out on Jsmineset.com:
+The Marxist analysis still points at the fact that the accumulation of capital results in an unequal distribution of wealth, which is a tendency that is still prevalent in developed economies.
+At some point a few people possess most means of production while the impoverished masses have no money to buy the products they make.
+If demand collapses, factories close and capital is destroyed.
+Marxists view this development as the crisis of Capitalism.
+This crisis may have been postponed by the expansion of debt and de lowering of interest rates in recent decades.

 By 1936 Germany ran out of foreign currency reserves and this proved to be a turning point for the German trade policy.
 Hjalmar Schacht was replaced by Hitler's lieutenant Hermann Göring, with a mandate to make Germany self-sufficient to fight a war within four years.
-Under Göring imports were slashed.
-Wages and prices were controlled.
-Dividends were restricted to six percent on book capital.
-And strategic goals to be reached at all costs were declared: the construction of synthetic rubber plants, more steel plants and textile factories [+].
+Under Göring imports were slashed, wages and prices were controlled and dividends were restricted .
+The Nazi government tried to limit the number of its trade partners, and, when possible, only trade with countries within the German sphere of influence .

 Interest and war